arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/10.square-line-tutorial/content.md

 - **Decrease Button**: ui_ButtonDec
 - **Number Label**: ui_LabelNum

 Also pay attention to the size of the font set for the counter label.
 We set the size to 26, this then needs to be enabled in the lv_conf.h file.
-This file can be found in /mbed/libraries/Arduino_H7_Video/src.
+This file can be found in the **mbed_giga/libraries/Arduino_H7_Video/src** folder.

 ![Font size option in SquareLine Studio](assets/text_font_size.svg)